Optimizing reads with pushdown in Amazon Glue ETL - Amazon Glue

 val customer_records = glueContext.getCatalogSource( database="customer_db", tableName="customer_tbl", pushDownPredicate="year='2022' and month='06'" ).getDynamicFrame()

 In the previous scenario, push_down_predicate retrieves a list of all partitions from the Amazon Glue Data Catalog and filters them before reading the underlying Amazon S3 files.
 Though this helps in most cases, when working with datasets that have millions of partitions, the process of listing partitions can be time consuming.
 To address this issue, server-side pruning of partitions can be used to improve performance.
 This is done by building a Partition index for your data in the Amazon Glue Data Catalog.
-For more information about partition indices, see Working with partition indexes in Amazon Glue.
+For more information about partition indices, see Creating partition indexes .
 You can then use the catalogPartitionPredicate option to reference the index.
 For an example retrieving partitions with catalogPartitionPredicate, see Server-side filtering using catalog partition predicates.

 Pushdown when working with JDBC sources